frankhale/toby/README.md

 protect the data Toby collects.
 Toby only cares about a few things, namely YouTube video titles, ids and the groups you decide to store your favorite videos in.

+## Status

+Heavy development!
+Things are in a state of flux.
+All efforts right now are in the NW.js build and everything else to follow...

 ### How can I run this code?